redhat-cop/automate-tower-ha-dr/README.md

 *Assumptions/Prerequisites*

-- all machines are pre-provisioned with authentication mechanism known (password, SSH keys)
+- all Ansible Tower machines are pre-provisioned with authentication mechanism known (password, SSH keys)
+- Ansible control machine (RHEL 7 or CentOS) available and configured with Ansible 2.7+
 - if not running as root and need to use privilege escalation (eg sudo) you need to set it up in the inventory (`ansible_become=true`)
-- this approach has not been tested with the bundled installer
+- If there is no connectivity to the internet the bundle installation media will need to be placed in the `tower_installer` directory.
+Please ensure the bundle is available before preceding.

 *Setup*

-1.

-Clone this repository.
-In its current state is has the online Ansible Tower 3.3.1 installer inside.
+1. Clone this repository to the configure Ansible control machine and enter directory

 ```
 git clone ssh://git@gitlab.consulting.redhat.com:2222/towerrescue/ansible_tower_setup.git
+cd ansible_tower_setup
 ```

 If you want to pull in the latest installer you should just overwrite the existing Tower installer files by executing something like.
 The toolkit does not modify any of the base installer playbooks or scripts.